-- Q1.
+Q1.
 Describe the applicant's experience in completing this type of project or similar projects within the allotted timeframe and budget.
 List the potential external expertise needed, and the person/organizations being considered to provide it.
-What expertise would the grantee provide to the project? - Q2.
-Will the project fully remediate problems at the site or will additional problems still exist?
+What expertise would the grantee provide to the project?

+Q2.
+Will the project fully remediate problems at the site, or will additional problems still exist?
 If additional problems will remain, briefly describe the scope and funding needs of other similar projects or phases and discuss why the proposed improvements in this application have priority.
-Include specific references to components designed to remediate problems. - Q3.
+Include specific references to components designed to remediate problems.

+Q3.
 Who owns the property at the project site?
-Please provide parcel number.
+Please provide parcel numbers for each.
 If the property is not owned by the applicant, has the landowner submitted a letter giving permission for the applicant to complete work on the property?
-If the project includes property/easement acquisition, at what stage are the proceedings and will grant funds be used to acquire the property/easement? - Q4.
+At what stage will an easement or deed restriction be acquired for the improvements on the project site?
+Not applicable to planning only grants.

+Q4.
 What are the initial and long-term management or maintenance plans for the project site?
 What entity will perform the long-term maintenance and is there an agreement in place?
-What are the key success criteria for the project's long-term goals? - Q5.
+What are the key success criteria for the project's long-term goals?

+Q5.
 Describe the longevity of your project's approach.
-What aspects of your project will ensure its sustainability in the long term? (e.g., bioengineering, BMPs, adaptive management, etc.) How will you measure the project's success?
+What aspects of your project will ensure its sustainability in the long term? (e.g., bioengineering, specific BMPs, adaptive management, etc.) How will you measure the project's success?